Your challenge, should you choose to accept it …

 The 3D accuracies for both software tools are better than 3.5 cm, with the height (Z) being the largest contributor to the total error.
 This is the same accuracy that a human surveyor would typically reach when surveying each of the 20 points check points manually.

-GeoTagZ provides the missing link to centimetre-level ground mapping
+GeoTagZ provides the key to cm-level ground mapping

 The combination of high-resolution aerial photographs with GeoTagZ, for georeferencing with RTK positions from a compact high-end receiver module, provides the complete input for centimetre-level mapping precision on the ground.
 The same precision as manual survey can thus be achieved in a fraction of the time for all ground points within the surveyed area.